cakephp/docs/en/development/testing.rst

 Testing Components
 ==================

-Lets pretend we have a component called PagematronComponent in our application.
+Let's pretend we have a component called PagematronComponent in our application.
 This component helps us set the pagination limit value across all the controllers that use it.
 Here is our example component located in ``app/Controller/Component/PagematronComponent.php``::